ys201810/motomedi/README.md

 ## about this repository
 This repository have a below's function.
 1. Training a DL model.(script location: 'training/')
-2. Confirming the DL inference result at Web UI.(script location 'web_if/')
+2. Confirming the DL inference result at Web UI.(script location: 'web_if/')
     Currently this UI can confirm only Classification and Object Detection's results.

 ## envirounment